-If you have the desire and the ability to remove your kitchen soffits, there's some untapped potential for that space.
+If you have the desire and the ability to remove your soffits, there's some untapped potential for that space and how to redo your kitchen.
 You can also opt to incorporate soffits into the design.
-We offer some flexibility for your overall design and the style of cabinetry you choose.
+We offer some flexibility for your overall design and your preferred style of cabinet doors.
 Here are five of the most common design ideas to repurpose or replace your kitchen soffit space.

 1. Extend cabinets to the ceiling

-Without a bulky kitchen soffit in the way, one option is to extend the upper cabinetry fully to the ceiling.
-For example, in the remodeled kitchen shown above, the homeowners decided to take their refaced Prestige Square doors to the ceiling.
+Without a bulky kitchen soffit in the way, one remodel idea is to extend the upper cabinetry fully to the ceiling.
+For example, in the transitional kitchen remodel shown above, the homeowners decided to take their refaced Prestige Square cabinet doors to the ceiling.
 The height of these new cabinets lends itself to transitional kitchen designs and creates the illusion of more space.

 2. Add more cabinets